argonautproject/us-core-patient-data-feed/spec.md

 - **US Core Encounter**:
   - `active`: An encounter has started or a patient has been admitted.
-  - `finalize`: An encounter has ended or a patient has been discharged.
+  - `finalize`: An encounter has ended, a patient has been discharged, or the encounter has otherwise entered a final status.

 - **US Core Laboratory Observation**:
   - `draft`: A preliminary result has become available.
-  - `finalize`: A final result, amended result, or corrected result has become available.
+  - `finalize`: A final result, amended result, or corrected result has become available, or the observation has otherwise entered a final status.

 - **US Core DiagnosticReport for Laboratory Results Reporting**:
   - `draft`: A preliminary result has become available.
-  - `finalize`: A final result, amended result, or corrected result has become available.
+  - `finalize`: A final result, amended result, or corrected result has become available, or the diagnostic report has otherwise entered a final status.

 ### 4.2 Conformance Requirements for Triggering Events